oporpino/qwert/README.md

 # QWERT
-### The manager of managers!
+### A dev tools manager!

-Setup your dev enviroment with all your tools in minutes.
+Setup your dev enviroment with all your tools in minutes and just once!

 # Install
 Install via `curl`.